core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

   In such a case, within a response forwarded back to the client, the value of the Reply-From Option specifies an addressing information TARGET that is directly associated with the origin server that generated the response.
 In particular, the proxy sets the option value as follows.

-  * The CRI present as first element of the CBOR sequence specifies the addressing information TARGET, such that a unicast request reaches the origin server if sent according to TARGET.
+  * The CRI present as the first element of the CBOR sequence specifies the addressing information TARGET, such that a unicast request reaches the origin server if sent according to TARGET.

   * The second element of the CBOR sequence MUST NOT be present.